Skip to content

 Expert tiera small fraction of a senior sales engineer salary

 Senior sales engineer cost: $180–280K/year fully loaded (BLS / Levels.fyi 2025).
-SETH: a small fraction of the comparable salary — priced against the part of the role that scales, not the whole role.
+SETH: a small fraction of the comparable salary — priced against the recurring part of the role, not the whole role.

-SETH-01 costs a small fraction of what a senior senior sales engineer costs.
-A senior senior sales engineer runs $20–30K/month fully loaded, and we don’t price against that — SETH-01 doesn’t do what a senior person does.
+SETH-01 costs a small fraction of what a senior sales engineer costs.
+A senior sales engineer runs $15–23K/month fully loaded, and we don’t price against that — SETH-01 doesn’t do what the person in that role does.
 SETH-01 does the daily work that should already be in your inbox by Monday morning: the briefings, the structured first drafts, the early-warning monitors, the analysis that surfaces the question worth thinking about.
-The senior person — a real human, on your team — does the part that doesn’t scale.
+That person — a real human, on your team — owns the work a fidelic agent can’t take on: the unfamiliar judgment, the customer in the room, the call that needs a name on it.
 You can keep both.
 That’s the point.
+Agency hiring speed, without the agency price.
 See the math on /pricing.

 Terms